-Ketchup and Catsup are condiments usually made with ripened tomatoes.
-The term "ketchup" is more popular in most countries; "catsup" is used in some parts of southern U.S. The ingredients used - tomatoes, sugar, salt, vinegar, cinnamon etc. - are pretty much the same in both ketchup and catsup.
+Ketchup and catsup are condiments usually made with ripened tomatoes.
+The term "ketchup" is more popular in most countries.
+The ingredients used — tomatoes, sugar, salt, vinegar, cinnamon, etc. — are pretty much the same in both ketchup and catsup.

 Both words are derived from the Chinese ke-tsiap, a pickled fish sauce.
 It made its way to Malaysia where it became kechap and ketjap in Indonesia.
 Catsup and katchup are acceptable spellings used interchangeably with ketchup, however, ketchup is the way it is popularly used today.
 "Catsup", which dates to the same time, may well be a different Romanization of the same word, trying to come closer to a sound that doesn't really exist in English.

 In the 1800s, "ketchup" was most common in Britain and "catsup" was most common in the US for reasons unknown.
 The two words never really canceled each other out because in their formative years, there weren't spelling dictionaries choosing a "correct" version of words.
 (Many Americans pronounced "catsup" the same as "ketchup" in any case.)
-Today, "ketchup" is the dominant term in both countries, though "catsup" still has its strongholds, especially in the southern US.
+Today, "ketchup" is the dominant term in both countries.

 There was a sudden interest in the difference between catsup and ketchup after an episode of popular TV series Mad Men featured a (fictional) pitch to ketchup company Heinz.
 Journalists and bloggers dug around to find the history and Slate reported that: